motapinto/photon/README.md

 * npm run neo4j
 * npm install
 * npm run build
-* [npm run populate]
+* [npm run seed]
 * npm run dev

-**Note:** If you want to use mock data, instead of real data, you can use *npm run populate* to test our application.
+**Note:** If you want to use mock data, instead of real data, you can use *npm run seed* to test our application.
 If not, just skip that instruction.

 ## Developers
 * [Eduardo Ribeiro](https://github.com/EduRibeiro00)